 “It was great having people [from other facilities] on board that wanted to be part of the solution,” Fisher said.
 “In the world of our industry, it’s very competitive and everyone wants a full building … then you get into a crisis, and we’re all brothers and sisters working together.”

-In recent years, fires have become larger and more intense, fueled by extreme and drought conditions, posing major threats to fire-prone communities and long-term care facilities in those areas.
+In recent years, fires have become larger and more intense, posing major threats to fire-prone communities and long-term care facilities in those areas.

 As wildfire season stretches on with historic blazes in the West Coast of the United States, long-term care facilities in affected areas must relocate their residents to safety.
 According to the California Department of Public Health, 117 patients have been evacuated from 10 nursing homes in the state since Aug.
 1. And most have returned to their facilities as of Sept.
 22.

 Thirty residential care facilities for older adults have evacuated 1,302 residents as of Sept.
 22 due to the recent wildfires, according to the California Department of Social Services.

 One of them was Pacific Pines in Angelus Oaks.
 There, Integrated Elder Care CEO Ramon Acereto and his staff knew an evacuation order was bound to take effect.
 So they conducted evacuation drills and packed the personal belongings of the residents ahead of time as wildfires blazed in surrounding areas.

 When officials issued the mandatory evacuation order earlier this month, Acereto said the staff had about two hours to evacuate more than 10 residents who are physically frail, some of whom live with dementia.

 “They couldn’t make sense of what was going on,” he said of residents with dementia.
 “Most of them were quiet, just taking it in and following directions to the best of their ability.”